cwhy/nn-jam/README.md

 - `numpy` brings the goodness of Matlab-style array programming to everyone
 - `tqdm` saves time for writing a nice-looking progress bar
 - `einops` linear algebra has a notation, and we need to fix that
-- `bokeh` an opinionated plotting library, reduces the many ways of doing things like in `matplotlib`
+- `bokeh` an opinionated plotting library, web-animation friendly
 - `jax` I was just expecting a reincarnation of TF1.x, not realizing the goodness of `vmap`s and `pytree` support 😲

 ## Common concepts